jina-ai/clip-as-service/README.md

 ## Advance Usage

-> :children_crossing: Those are some cool yet unstable features, please use them with caution!

 ### Using `BertClient` with `tf.data` API

 The [`tf.data`](https://www.tensorflow.org/guide/datasets) API enables you to build complex input pipelines from simple, reusable pieces.
 One can also use `BertClient` to encode sentences on-the-fly and use the vectors in a downstream model.
 Here is an example: